sanskrit/raw_etexts_english/blogs/manasataramgini/2008-07-14_the-mysterious-confliction-between-bhrigu-s-and-gotama-s-according-to-the-tradition-of-the-urdhva-srotas.md

 +++
-title = "The mysterious conflict between bhR^igu-s and gotama-s according to the tradition of thexa0Urdhva-srotas"
+title = "The mysterious conflict between bhR^igu-s and gotama-s according to the tradition of the Urdhva-srotas"

 +++
 In the R^igveda the gotama-s repeatedly and respectfully mention the